 What is PFAS?

-PFASs are found in the air, soil and water.
-Historically, they have been used in non-stick cookware, water-repellent clothing, stain resistant fabrics and carpets, some cosmetics, some firefighting foams, and products that resist grease, water and oil.
-The acronym stands for perfluoroalkyl and polyfluoroalkyl substances (PFAS).
+PFASs are also found in the air, soil and water.
+Historically, they have been used in non-stick cookware, water-repellent clothing, stain resistant fabrics and carpets, some cosmetics, and products that resist grease, water and oil.

-- There are negative health effects from drinking water with PFAS.
-Recent studies have shown negative effects when PFAS collect in the human body.
-Overtime, PFAS may:
+Recent studies have even shown negative effects when PFAS collect in the human body.
+In addition to the health affects mentioned above, PFAS may:

 - lower a woman’s chance of getting pregnant